LODSContent/ACPGuidance/ACPCreationProcess.md

 ### Advanced ACP showing use of conditions and functions

 The following Access Control Policy is used for a lab that deploys a virtual machine and a scale set.
-Not the use of functions to restrict the names of the virtual machine and the scale set, as well as the location where these resources can be deployed.
+Note the use of functions to restrict the names of the virtual machine and the scale set, as well as the location where these resources can be deployed.

 ```json
 {